sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ## Results

 * We compare the number of LUTs in the designs extracted using greedy and ILP extraction on the ISCAS85 verilog design benchmarks.
-Since Exact LUT count fails to find a solution once the number of rewrite iterations becomes large (the size of the e-graph gets too big), we attempted to run each benchmark to 10 rewrite iterations.
-Some, like c3540, c6288, and c7552 did not complete 10 iterations.
+Since finding an exact solution quickly becomes prohibitive in terms of extraction time, (the size of the e-graph and corresponding linear programming problem gets too large), we incrementally increase the number of "rewrite iterations" we run benchmark until 10 rewrite iterations.
+Some, like c3540, c6288, and c7552 did not reach 10 iterations before our timeout threshold of 10 minutes was reached.

 | Benchmark | No Optimization LUT Count  | Greedy LUT Count | Exact LUT Count (# Rewrite Iterations) |
 |-----------|----------------------------|------------------|-----------------|